codeZdeco/cozde-eslint/README.md

-## CoZde Eslint rules for react typescipt projects
+## CoZde Eslint rules for react typescript projects

 ## How to use this?